 For bond issues that mature in less than five years, the Borrower may elect to prepay the Minimum Ongoing Fee on the closing date.

-Tax credit compliance monitoring fees will apply and be billed separately as defined in the Extended Use Agreements.
+Tax credit compliance monitoring fees apply and are billed separately as defined in the Extended Use Agreements.

 9.1.10 Tax Credit Equity Provider Closing Payment